Available Now

 Format

-Learn when corporations are associated under the five tests in subsection 256(1), how discretionary trusts extend association scope to all beneficiaries, and when shares of specified class prevent association.
-Includes a Technical Corner ITA deep dive and a Teach Test at the close of session.
+Learn when corporations are associated under the five tests in subsection 256(1), how discretionary trusts extend association scope to all beneficiaries, and when shares of a specified class prevent association.
+Includes a Technical Corner ITA deep dive.

 $225